 Additional Advantages of a Penn State Biology Degree

-The diverse interests of our research faculty offer you an excellent opportunity of finding a laboratory experience if you are interested in doing research.
-Approximately, 75% percent of our undergraduates do research at some time during their four years at Penn State.
+The diverse interests of our research faculty offer you an excellent opportunity for finding a laboratory experience if you are interested in doing research.
+Approximately 75% percent of our undergraduates do research at some time during their four years at Penn State.
 In fact, many students graduate with one or more publications and/or having displayed their work during a poster exhibition either locally or at national meetings.
 As a new student, we encourage you to meet faculty and visit their laboratories.
-Many of our students do so already during their freshmen year.

 Other opportunities to get involved include internships, externships, study abroad, and the University's Cooperative Education Program, which allows you to spend two semesters working in a company during your undergraduate years.
 This is a great opportunity to get a glimpse of the real world while simultaneously allowing you to defray educational costs.